leo-arch/clifm/README.md

 ## Support

 **Clifm** is C99 and POSIX-1.2008 compliant (if compiled with the `_BE_POSIX` flag).
-Consult the [compilation page](https://github.com/leo-arch/clifm/blob/master/src/README.md#5-compilation).\
+Consult the [compilation page](https://github.com/leo-arch/clifm/blob/master/src/README.md#5-compilation).

 Successfully tested and running flawlessly on Termux (Android), FreeBSD, NetBSD, OpenBSD, DragonFly, MacOS, Haiku, and Cygwin, on x86, ARM, and PowerPC architectures.

 ---

 ## License
-This project is licensed GPL version 2 (or later). \
+This project is licensed GPL version 2 (or later).
 See the [LICENSE file](https://github.com/leo-arch/clifm/blob/master/LICENSE) for details.

 ---

 ## Contributing
-Yes.
+Constributions are always welcome!
 Please see our [contribution guidelines](https://github.com/leo-arch/clifm/wiki/CONTRIBUTING) for details.
 [![Translation status](https://hosted.weblate.org/widgets/clifm/-/clifm/svg-badge.svg)](https://hosted.weblate.org/engage/clifm/?utm_source=widget) at Hosted Weblate.

 ---

 ## Community
-Join our [Gitter discussion room](https://gitter.im/leo-arch/clifm) and let us know what you think: ideas, comments, observations and questions are always welcome. \
+Join our [Gitter discussion room](https://gitter.im/leo-arch/clifm) and let us know what you think: ideas, comments, observations and questions are always useful.

 The [Discussions section](https://github.com/leo-arch/clifm/discussions) of this repo is also open to input.

 ---